settlemint/docs/docs/developer-guides/ai-features.md

 ### Prerequisites
 - A SettleMint Platform account with **Integration Studio** and **Hasura** deployed
 - Access to the Integration Studio and Hasura consoles in your SettleMint environment
+- An OpenAI API key for using the OpenAI nodes
 - A data source to vectorize (e.g., Graph Node, Attestation Indexer, or external API endpoint)

 ### Example Flow Available